 I typically wear a small in ski helmets, but I found that size was only comfortable in the Vantage when I adjusted the Boa system to the largest possible setting.
 Given that left no flexibility for a beanie or balaclava underneath, I decided to go up to a women’s medium, which fit me perfectly.
 It is large enough to accommodate a hat but can also tighten to fit my head snugly and comfortably thanks to the superb tensioning system.
 It's worth noting that the women’s version is only offered in sizes small (51-55 centimeter head circumference) and medium (55-59 centimeter), but the men’s Vantage MIPS comes in a large (as well as a small and medium) to complete the range.

 Other Versions of the Smith Vantage

 For this review, we tested the women’s version of the Smith Vantage MIPS, but the helmet also comes in a men’s version for the same price.
 The men’s model is identical to the women’s version in every way but color and size.
-It is available in three sizes: small (51-55 centimeters), medium (55-59 centimeters), and large (59-63 centimeters).
-Both men’s and women’s Vantage helmets are also offered in non-MIPS versions for $30 cheaper.
-In addition to the cost savings, we’ve found that the non-MIPS version runs a bit truer to size than the slightly-snug MIPS helmet.
+As mentioned above, it is available in three sizes: small (51-55 centimeters), medium (55-59 centimeters), and large (59-63 centimeters).
+Both men’s and women’s Vantage helmets used to be offered in non-MIPS versions, although those are being phased out for the 2019-2020 season.
+If you can track one down on sale, we’ve found that the non-MIPS version runs a bit truer to size than the slightly snug MIPS model.